How to Adjust a Baby to Daylight Savings Fall Back

 The adjustment doesn’t happen immediately and can take up to about a week to correct our circadian rhythms but with our approach below, you can enjoy your holiday planning and leave the rest to me.

 Many children and adults tend to be structured both their bedtime and their wake-up time every morning but when 6:00 AM suddenly becomes 5:00 am, parents begin to panic.
-The mental shift to seemingly endless “dark” is an adjustment mentally, when so many of us have relied on that sun upon our face and fresh air to rejuvenate our kids.
+The mental shift to seemingly endless “dark” is an adjustment mentally, when so many of us have relied on that sun upon our faces and fresh air to rejuvenate our kids.

 However, there are some things you can do to help make the transition to the new time go a little smoother and get everyone back on track in just a few days with my approach to falling back and daylight savings time.
 Let’s get started and set up for sleep success.
-Watch my video here on the topic as well!

 Leave Your Clocks Alone Until Sunday